alelievr/Modern-Rendering-Introduction/docs/_drafts/MeshShaders.md

 - 256 vertices
 - 256 triangles

-## Amplification Shaders
+## Amplification / Task Shaders

-The amplification shader is an optional stage in the mesh shader pipeline that can take any data as input and outputs a list of vertices and primitives for the next stage (Mesh Shader).
+The amplification shader is an optional stage in the mesh shader pipeline that can take any data as input and outputs a list of meshlets for the next stage (Mesh Shader).
 A vertex stores all the data needed to describe a mesh, usually each vertex has it's position, UVs, normal, etc. but the encoding of such data is fully controllable so you could pack data in any particular way you want as long as you have the code to interpret it correctly in the mesh shader.

 // TODO: find another way to say that, too technical too early